 Summertime is an excellent time for whale-watching from any port in Iceland.
 Blue whales, minke whales, and humpbacks are easier to spot in the calmer waters.
 They also share these waters with seals, orcas, and dolphins.
 So, have your camera ready!

 Venturing further into the island, you may make friends with an Icelandic horse or get lucky and see an Arctic fox.
-Polar bears sightings are extremely rare since they need to catch a ride on some ice from Greenland to get here.
+Polar bear sightings are extremely rare since they need to catch a ride on some ice from Greenland to get here.
 But we do have reindeer, which live mainly in the East Fjords.

 August Festivals Fill the Island with Fun

 Summertime is great for festivals.
 And Iceland is no different!

 The first weekend of the month is a holiday weekend, so try to make it for Verslunarmannahelgi.
 If you prefer, call it Merchant’s Weekend.
 For epic music, camping, and family fun, head southwest to Vestmannaeyjar for Þjóðhátíð.
-If you have a thing for history, especially as it relates to herring, you may want to look into the Síldarævintýri festival in the northern town of Siglufjörður.
+Suppose you have a thing for history, especially related to herring.
+In that case, you may want to look into the Síldarævintýri festival in the northern town of Siglufjörður.
 And still, in the north, Akureyri hosts the Iceland Summer Games, complete with BMX races and beach volleyball tournaments.

 The Best Things to Do When You Visit Iceland in August

 Clear skies and warmer weather in August means exploring more of the island!
 Take a driving tour or rent a car and explore the open countryside.
 Road conditions are ideal so you can soak in the scenery.
 Skim the water on a kayak – you may make some aquatic animal friends along the way.
 Or take advantage of the long days and go hiking.
-You can get up close to one of our many volcano’s or lava cave, but we suggest going on a tour for that.
+You can get up close to one of our many volcanoes or lava cave, but we suggest going on a tour for that.
 Better to be safe!
-After all, we are due a volcanic eruption as it’s been seven years since the last one, and the average wait between eruptions in Iceland is 4-5 years.
+Especially if you want to go to Geldingadalir.
+The famous eruption in Fagradalsfjall ended in the summer of 2021, but the lava is still warm!